citp/privacy-policy-historical/s/sp/spa/spamarrest.com.md

 **WHAT PERSONAL INFORMATION DO WE SHARE WITH THIRD PARTIES?**

+|

-We will not sell, share, or rent any personal information to others in ways different from what is disclosed in this statement without first obtaining your authorization.
+We will not sell, share, or rent any personal information or email address to others in ways different from what is disclosed in this statement without first obtaining your authorization.
 We may provide aggregate information (i.e., information we collect that does not allow you to be personally identified or contacted) to third parties without your authorization, such as information about your access and use of the Site, about your computer operating system and computer language, email type, and similar information.

 We may disclose personal information you provide to independent contractors, service providers and consultants who are engaged by or working with Spam Arrest.
 For example, we may use credit card processing companies to process payments for goods and services, outside shipping companies to ship orders and credit bureaus to check credit histories.
 We may partner with other parties to provide specific services and will share information with them in order to facilitate their provision of services.
 For example, when the Customer, Sender, or other user signs up for these services, we will share names, or other contact information necessary for the third party to provide these services.